 Recognition and/or Payment:

-- All students participating in research for a minimum number of hours per term (at least 60 hours) will have a simple notation (not credit) added to their transcripts ["Undergraduate Research Assistant, (semester/year)"]
+All students participating in research for a minimum number of hours per term (at least 60 hours) will have a participation in GUROP noted as a zero-credit course on their transcripts.

-- GUROP has very limited term-time funding for "high-need" students as identified by the Office of Student Financial Services.
-A limited amount of funds will be set aside each semestser for this purpose, and an early submission of the Faculty-Student Agreement form is highly advised.
+GUROP has very limited term-time funding for "high-need" students as identified by the Office of Student Financial Services.
+A limited amount of funds will be set aside each semestser for this purpose, and an early submission of the enrollment form is highly advised.
 Qualified students will be funded on a first-come first-served basis.
-Students requesting consideration for a research stipend must sign the waiver in the center of the Faculty-Student Agreement form.

-- There is no prohibition that a student may otherwise be compensated monetarily for work as a research assistant.
-Students may be paid through a faculty member's own sponsored research funds, or through departmenal work-study funds.
-If faculty have such funding, and would like to help pay a research assistant, please indicate the source of such funding on the Research Project Description.
+There is no prohibition that a student may otherwise be compensated monetarily for work as a research assistant.
+Students may be paid through a faculty member's own sponsored research funds, or through departmental work-study funds.